Drinking and driving: what is the penalty for drink driving?

 What is the penalty for drink driving

-The severity of the penalty depends on your blood alcohol level as follows:
+The severity of the punishment depends on your blood alcohol level according to the standard methodology as follows:

-- Between 0.3 and 1 per mille: You can get a fine of 7,000 to 25,000 crowns, 6 penalty points and a driving licence suspension for six months to a year and a half.
+• Between 0.3 and 1 per mille: You can get a fine of CZK 7,000 to 25,000, 6 penalty points and a driving licence suspension for six months to a year and a half.

 Tip for article